Enrique Iglesias discography

-Spanish singer Enrique Iglesias has released eleven studio albums, five compilation albums, sixty-two singles (including 8 as a featured artists), and eighty music videos.
+Spanish singer Enrique Iglesias has released 12 studio albums, five compilation albums, 62 singles (including 8 as a featured artist), and 80 music videos.
 Iglesias started his career in 1995 with his first Spanish album and self-titled album Enrique Iglesias, which produced five number-ones on the Hot Latin Tracks chart and won a Grammy Award for Best Latin Pop Album in 1997.
 In 1999, he released his first English album Enrique, which included the song "Bailamos" from the film Wild Wild West.
 The album produced two number-one Billboard Hot 100 tracks.
 In 2001, Enrique released Escape which has sold over 8 million copies worldwide.

 In July 2010, Iglesias released his ninth studio effort, Euphoria, which was his first bilingual album.
-The album produced three-consecutive number-ones on the Hot Dance Club Songs chart and the album was nominated for a Latin Grammy Award for Album of the Year.
+The album produced three consecutive number-ones on the Hot Dance Club Songs chart and the album was nominated for a Latin Grammy Award for Album of the Year.

 He has sold over 70 million records worldwide, making him one of the best-selling Latin music artists.
 He has had five Billboard Hot 100 top five singles, including two number-ones and holds the record for producing 27 number-one Spanish-language singles on the Billboard's Hot Latin Tracks chart.